brunopiato/proj_4flow/README.md

 The solution is built on top of a relational Data Warehouse (PostgreSQL) and follows a layered architecture:

 - Landing layer: file ingestion control
-- Staging layer: normalized tabular data parsed from CSV, JSON, and XML
+- Staging layer: normalized tabular data parsed from CSV, JSON, and XML and ingestion of data from pickup station reference table.
 - Data Warehouse (DW):
     - Historical pickup station dimension (SCD Type 2)
     - Complaint fact table